Academic Rules and Regulations

 Medium of Instruction

-The medium of instruction and examinations for all courses is English (except language courses where it may be different).
+The medium of instruction and examinations for all courses is English (except language courses other than English where it may be different).
 However, students may opt to answer the ‘Religious and Islamic Studies’ examination in either English or Urdu.

 Semester Course Load

 Students are normally expected to register for five courses (15 to 18 credit hours).
 No exception is allowed to new students.

 After the first semester, this limit can be changed by the Head of Department keeping in view the student’s academic situation and the list of courses offered.

 When a student is under warning, he/she must first register for all such courses in which he or she has failed.
 After that, he or she should register for courses in which the points obtained are less than the minimum points required to avoid warning.
 Different degree programs have different minimum threshold points to avoid warning status.

 Students studying under scholarships and Financial Aid (ICT, HEC, FAST or others) must take full load.

 Financial Aid/Loan funded by FAST stands cancelled in the subsequent semesters if a student falls in Academic Warning in any semester